Last Updated: 1/16/21

 Thanks to Stefan Vorkoetter for explaining some of the mysterious gauge lines.
 This site has more on them in general, and 1.28 bit above is 4/pi, with 1.13 useful for calculating the volume of a cylinder.
 Another of the lines lets you convert radius to area for a circle: place the main hairline on the radius on the A scale, and the other line will show the area on the D scale.

 A very cheap student rule made by Pickett, with A, B, C, D, CI, K, L, S and T scales.
-One-sided.
+One-sided, kinda rattle-y.
 Traded one of several Microline 120s I got in the wake of the newspaper article for this.
+So, yes, this one is a bit out of chronological order, so is the yellow Microline 120 below.

 A fairly basic one-sided plastic rule, with A, B, C, D, CI, K, L, S and T